magnetophon/VoiceOfFaust/README.md

 we can even do a full [Hadamard matrix](https://en.wikipedia.org/wiki/Hadamard_matrix).
 All of these, and more, can be clicklessly cross-faded between.

-In the [classicVocoder][], a similar routing matrix is between the oscillators and the filters.
+In the [classicVocoder](#classicVocoder), a similar routing matrix is between the oscillators and the filters.

 ##### deEsser

-To tame harch esses, especially when using some [formant compression/expansion][], there is a deEsser:
+To tame harsh esses, especially when using some [formant compression/expansion](#formant compression/expansion), there is a deEsser:
 It has all the usual controlls, but since we already are working on a signals that are split up in bands, with known volumes, it was implemented rather differently:
 * multiband, yet much cheaper,
 * without additional filters, even for the sidechain,
 * and with a db per octave knob for the sidechain, from 0dB/oct (bypass), to 60dB/oct (fully ignore the lows).

 #### classicVocoder

+The classicVocoder has two sections:
+* oscillators
+  Containing the parameters for the carrier oscillators.
+  These are regular virtual analog oscillators, with the following parameters:
+  * cross-fade between oscillators and noise
+  * cross-fade between sawtooth and pulse wave
+  * width of the pulse wave
+  * mix between a single oscilators and multiple detuned ones
+  * detuning amount
+* filters
+  Containig
+a variable: